smorrrs/Desperados-III-Resources/general_tech.md

 They can also interact with objects, but can't trigger events like freeing Wayne in Queen's Nest or examining the desk in New Orleans.

+Releasing mind control will knock out the enemy, which will cause enemies that see them to investigate.

 ## Isabelle: Mind Control Link Damage
 Link Isabelle with another character, then mind control an enemy.
 The linked character will take damage, stunning them if they're a long coat and killing them if they're another enemy type.
 This can also be used for strategically damaging allies.